ONLYOFFICE/ansible-role-documentserver/README.md

     product_edition: ""

 In this variable you can set the edition of the package being installed.
-Available values: "" | "-ee" | "-de".
+Available values:
+"" - Community edition
+"-ee" - Enterprise edition
+"-de" - Developer edition

     redis_server_host: localhost